ciakkig/ciakkig.github.io/about.md

 Take a look at my (loose) reviews [here](/categories).

-# I think by links and analogies.
+# I think by analogies and symmetries.
-My education and possibly, to a certain extent, my natural disposition have developed my mindset to be particularly receptive to the **links** and the **analogies** between topics or subjects, which can sometimes even be very different and seemingly unrelated.
+My education and possibly, to a certain extent, my natural disposition have developed my mindset to be particularly receptive to the **analogies** and the **symmetries** between topics or subjects, which can sometimes even be very different and seemingly unrelated.
 I find this trait neither good nor bad by itself: just characteristic of myself and the way I approach the world, which I believe to be extremely complex and full of such elements.

 ---